 - To respond to any incidents involving your safety or the safety of other volunteers or members of the community, including the facilitation of emergency care and/or evacuation from a non-resident country.

 - Members of Communities that We Help: We do not use our website to collect personal information of the individuals and families in the communities we help.
-However, when selecting homes for our disaster relief programs, we do collect personal information from homeowners, including but not limited to, name, email, phone number, home address, and financial data such as tax returns.
-This information is collected through non-electronic means and then stored in our electronic systems (and those of our third-party service providers) for the following purposes:
+However, when selecting homes for our disaster relief programs, we do collect personal information from homeowners.
+This will include basic identifying and contact information, as well as more personal information that falls into four categories: demographic, socioeconomic, current living conditions, and condition of impacted home.
+This information may be collected through electronic or non-electronic means and is then stored in our electronic systems (and those of our third-party service providers) for the following purposes:

 - To identify homeowners in our records and associate them with the locations of the homes that may be worked on.

 - To communicate with homeowners regarding the work performed on their home.